 A Living Wage describes an annual income that provides an individual or family with comfortable living standards.
 The term is used in discussing minimum wage laws, government contracts, income redistribution, and welfare programs.
 The federal government has not defined a Living Wage like they have a poverty level (see Poverty Threshold Page).
 As a result, many think tanks, universities, and non-profit groups have established and recommended living wage amounts.
 The chart below shows various Living Wage calculations.

-A Living Wage is earned through jobs.
-It differs from welfare programs, universal basic income, or negative income tax.
-These programs distribute benefits from the government to individuals or families.
+A Living Wage is earned through work.
+It differs from welfare programs, universal basic income, or negative income tax, which distribute government benefits to individuals or families.

 Here is how a living wage contrasts with the purpose of welfare.